529 Plans: Learn the Tax and Financial Planning Benefits of College Savings

 • When implemented properly, 529 plans can be an attractive financial planning tool that may reduce gift and estate taxes.

-Need help understanding the financial planning and tax implications of a 529 plan?
+Explore the tax and wealth planning implications of a 529 plan.

 Like so many items these days, college is getting increasingly expensive.
-Starting to save early can be a big help, especially if you look at investment opportunities offering tax free growth.
+Starting to save early can be a big help, especially if you look at investment opportunities offering potential tax-free growth.

-A 529 plan is not only a potential useful tool in your overall financial plan, but it can also offer many tax advantages.
-Read on to find out about the contribution and withdrawal rules and how 529 plans can impact financial aid.
-When considering how it may fit into your financial goals, there may also be federal and state tax benefits along with gift and estate tax benefits if you implement your 529 plan correctly.
+A 529 plan can offer many tax advantages and be a useful tool in your overall financial plan.
+Read on to find out about the contribution and withdrawal rules of 529 plans and how they can impact financial aid.
+When considering how it may fit into your financial goals, there may be federal and state tax benefits as well, along with gift and estate tax benefits if you implement your 529 plan correctly.

 What is a 529 plan?

 A Section 529 plan is a tax-advantaged savings plan designed to encourage saving for education expenses.
-Contributions to a 529 plan grow tax-free, and withdrawals for qualified education expenses, such as tuition, fees, books, and room and board, are tax-free distributions.
+Generally, contributions to a 529 plan can grow tax-free, and withdrawals for qualified education expenses, such as tuition, fees, books, and room and board, are tax-free distributions.

 Types of 529 plans

 There are two types of 529 plans: prepaid tuition plans and college savings plans.
-Prepaid tuition plans allow you to pay for future tuition at today’s rates, while 529 college savings plans allow you to allocate funds in various investment options.
-Consider just a few of the options:
+Prepaid tuition plans allow you to pay for future tuition at today’s rates, while college savings plans allow you to allocate funds in various investment options.
+Consider the following additional features for 529 plans:

 • State-sponsored 529 plans — All U.S. states have their own state-sponsored 529 plans.
 (Note: Wyoming only offers a 529 ABLE plan.)